 The ACTIV-1 clinical trial tested three immune modulator drugs that help minimize the effects of an overactive immune response to determine if they could speed recovery and reduce deaths in adults hospitalized with moderate to severe COVID-19.
-Researchers found that two of the three drugs substantially improved clinical status and reduced deaths, although they did not significantly shorten time to recovery.
+Researchers found that two of the three drugs, infliximab and abatacept, substantially improved clinical status and reduced deaths, although they did not significantly shorten time to recovery.
 The CTSA Program — with its extensive capacity and broad geographical reach — played a key role in adding U.S. study sites and enrolling patients.
 On July 10, 2023, JAMA published the study with results from the trial.

 Learn more about the ACTIV-6 trial, which was announced in May 2021.

 Innovative Clinical Trials Are Delivering Answers on Convalescent Plasma’s Effectiveness as a COVID-19 Therapy